weichuanW/llm-based-mt-via-model-editing/README.md

 # Mitigating the Language Mismatch and Repetition Issues in LLM-based
-Machine Translation via Model Editing
-Mitigating errors and improving translation quality in LLM-based Machine Translation via Model Editing
+This repo is for Mitigating the Language Mismatch and Repetition Issues in LLM-based Machine Translation via Model Editing (EMNLP 24).
+Concrete code will be here soon.